veithen/veithen.github.io/_posts/2015-03-04-docker-in-the-cloud.md

 This configures the Docker daemon to listen on the loopback device.
 This means that SSH access to the VM is required to connect to Docker.
 This provides the desired level of security.

+Note that if in addition to connecting remotely you want to continue to be able to use the docker client locally on the VM, you should also configure the default UNIX domain socket:

+    DOCKER_OPTS="-H tcp://localhost:2375 -H unix:///var/run/docker.sock"

 Don't forget to restart the Docker daemon to apply the change: